 Price: From £17.00

 Are you traveling to Brighton in the summer months?
-Then you might be lucky enough to enjoy a magical cinematic experience right on the beach.
+Then you may be able to enjoy a cinematic experience right on the beach.

 The Luna Cinema first staged a month-long programme of open air screenings in Brighton in 2018.
 Following their initial success, the screenings became a summer tradition on the Brighton beach.